 Always make sure your website is up to date, and that includes the copyright year on your footer.
 Instead of updating it every year, you can use HTML to auto-update the year.
 This hack keeps your website well maintained and saves time from manually updating your footer.

 Don’t ignore the footer on your website.
 It contains helpful information your customers need, so make sure to include all the relevant details.

 You have options when making a WordPress footer edit.
-You can manually edit the code, use a plugin like Elementor, use a widget, or tweak it directly on the theme.
+You can manually edit the code, use a page builder like Bluehost Website Builder, use a widget, or tweak it directly on the theme.
 Now that you know how to edit a footer in WordPress, you can customize your footer to fit your WordPress website.